Heat-Ray/Movietickets/README.md

 ![postman_import](Images/steps_postman_import.png)
 * Now you can run individual requests one by one or run all requests and tests using Runner.
 #### 2. Using https://movie-tickets-api.herokuapp.com/bookings_api/
 An instance of the API is deployed on __Heroku__ that can be accessed using __Postman__.
 This removes the requirement for downloading dependencies and running the django server on the local machine.
-This instance of API is not accessible through web browsers and is comparatively slower than the localhost instance.
+This instance of API is accessible through web browsers and is comparatively slower than the localhost instance.
 * Git clone the repository on local system and change directory to Movietickets.
 * Open Postman and click on Import button.
 * Select `Movie tickets Heroku.postman_collection.json` from Movietickets cloned repository and click Import.